hacdias/caddy-v1-service/README.md

 Right now, this plugin seems to work well on most systems that kardianos/service supports, which are Windows XP+, Linux/(systemd | Upstart | SysV), and OSX/Launchd.

+**This plugin wasn't widely tested.
+We count on the community to let us know if you find any eventual bugs and tell us what we can do to improve its functionality.**

 ### Install a Caddy service:

 ```